-When reviewing instructor applications Indiana University faculty liaisons look for academic and personal backgrounds that demonstrate the applicant's ability and inclination to meet the HLC guidelines by 2022.
+When reviewing instructor applications Indiana University faculty liaisons look for academic and personal backgrounds that demonstrate the applicant's ability and inclination to collaborate with the ACP office to develop a plan to meet the HLC credentialing guidelines.

 The ACP instructor recommended criteria include:

-- a minimum of one year's experience teaching an advanced course in the discipline (AP or honors equivalent),
+- experience teaching an upper level advanced course in the discipline (AP or honors equivalent),

-initiating and following a plan to meet by September 1, 2022, the Higher Learning Commission dual credit faculty-credentialing requirement that calls for a graduate degree in the discipline or a master’s degree outside the discipline and 18 graduate semester hours in the discipline.
+initiating and following a plan to meet the Higher Learning Commission dual credit faculty-credentialing requirement that calls for a graduate degree in the discipline or a master’s degree outside the discipline and 18 graduate semester hours in the discipline.

 Approved instructors undergo one to five days of summer training with their IU faculty liaison on the IUB campus.
 For each course, instructors are expected to return to campus annually for a one-day professional development review seminar.
 Seminars occur during the school year and the high school must provide substitutes in order for instructors to attend.
 These day-long sessions are used to evaluate the implementation of the specific course for that term and to provide instructors an opportunity to discuss any questions or problems that have arisen.
 In addition, any policies governing the course such as curricular changes or the adoption of a new textbook are discussed.
 In other cases, a review seminar may introduce ACP instructors to new developments in the discipline and focus on issues of pedagogic innovation.

 For both the initial summer training and the annual review seminar, mileage to campus is reimbursed and hotel accommodations are provided if the school is more than fifty miles from IUB.
-Trained instructors can offer IU courses after completing summer training with an exception for math courses.
-Math courses require a one year pilot.
-No college credit is available during the pilot year; it is an opportunity for new instructors to calibrate their curricular pacing and depth to that which occurs on campus.
+Trained instructors can offer IU courses after completing summer training.

 All ACP instructors are expected to comply with the policies and follow the procedures found in the Instructor Handbook.